If you're living in Spain, it's important to understand how income tax works for foreign residents.

 3. Foreign Asset Reporting (Modelo 720)

-If you have over €50,000 in foreign assets (bank accounts, investments, or property), you must report them using Modelo 720.
+If you have over €50,000 in foreign assets (bank accounts, investments, or property), you must report them using Modelo 720, as explained by the Spanish Tax Agency.

 Failing to declare these assets can result in heavy penalties, even if no additional tax is due.